7empestx/awsCHAD/README.md

 6. **Bootstrapping and Deployment**:

+    - Run the following in the cdk directory:
     - Execute `cdk bootstrap` to prepare your AWS environment for the CDK deployment.
     - Run `cdk deploy --all` to deploy all stacks in your CDK application.
     - Upon initiating the deployment, check AWS CodePipeline for the status.
 The pipeline will initialize, but expect an initial failure due to the absence of the `DOMAIN_NAME` environment variable.